The 2014 AmazingRibs.com Top 10 Best Value Gas Grills

 At AmazingRibs.com we have created a huge Equipment Reviews section with a searchable database of hundreds of reviews and ratings of smokers and grills.
 From it we have drawn our list of Top 10 Value Gas Grills for 2014.
 To say whittling this list down to 10 models was tough is an understatement.
 Go to any big box store and you'll trip over all the different gassers being displayed, and that's just in the parking lot.
 In making our selections we tried to cover a wide range of designs and prices and pick the best of breed.
 Globalization had a significant impact on gas grill manufacturing.
 Many are now made in China and even All-American companies like Weber do some manufacturing and sourcing of components outside the USA.
 Canadian companies are also coming on strong with great cookers that deserve consideration.

 A basic low priced gas cooker with a design that was typical of the first gas grills made in the early 1960s: Cast aluminum body and an H-shaped burner.
 Cast aluminum holds heat well and the H-burner is actually two U-shaped burners fused together with a separate control knob for each side.
-Thankfully Broil-Mate didn't waste their money or yours on a useless heat indicator.
+Broil-Mate could have saved their money and yours by leaving off the useless hood heat indicator.
 A good digital thermometer is required to achieve your goal of BBQ domination.
 You could easily walk past this plain little grill in favor of a big shiny model that was made cheap to sell cheap and carries a one year warranty, but if you're shopping in this price range you would do well to stop and take a look.
 Broil-Mate's aluminum housing will not rust and comes with a limited lifetime warranty on the cook box, 5 years on burners and stainless steel components, and 2 years on everything else.
 Broil-Mate is one of five grill brands owned by Canadian BBQ manufacturer and distributer, Onward Manufacturing.
 Click here to read our complete review of the Broil-Mate 155364 Gas Grill.

 We went looking for everyman's gas grill: one with decent size, great performance, quality construction backed up with a great warranty, and a lower MSRP, than our benchmark Weber Spirit E-310, (see below).
 We found Broil King's Signet 20.
 Patented dual-tube burners deliver even temps with a wide range, quality cast aluminum housing carries a Limited Lifetime Warranty and it has drop down side shelves with built-in condiment trays.
 This grill is a steal for the money.
 Not as easy to find as the Spirit E-310, but worth the effort.
 Click here to read our complete review of the Broil King Signet 20.